 A little back story, in truth I’m riffing from my favoriate restaurant / bar in downtown St. Petersburg.
 And, also, the title comes from a George Orwell essay.
 If you read the essay, I think you’ll note some similarities in the story.

-As I leaned against an ancient banyan tree, I gazed across the lonely horizon at the deep channel traffic crossing lower Tampa Bay.
-I wondered how a massive steal barge leaving a frothy dead wake behind was kept afloat on choppy seas as it navigated to eventually pass underneath the tall arched Sunshine Skyway Bridge before it would venture out onto the vast blue Gulf of Mexico.
-Closer in I had watched a white fiberglass fishing boat cruise into the rectangular shaped harbor buttressed with a sturdy concrete sea wall as the plump captain navigated it past Spa Beach, a sliver of land near the original Million Dollar Pier; it was dimpled with gossiping palm trees, covered with soft sand, and the exact spot where during the roaring 20’s set a solarium where they believed, at the time, nude sunbathing and a Lucky Strike promoted good health.
+I remember it was September 11, 2016 as I stood on the hot concrete in downtown St. Petersburg.
+I leaned my right forearm up against an ancient banyan tree as I gazed out across a grassy park marked at each corner by white painted renaissance themed statuary.
+Farther out I had looked at the lonely horizon at the active deep channel traffic crossing lower Tampa Bay.
+It was an undefinable sensation at the age of fifty-one to have realized just two blocks behind me I had finally just stuffed all my worldly possessions into my single bedroom apartment.
+Closer in, I watched a fiberglass fishing boat that cruised into the rectangular shaped harbor that was buttressed with a sturdy sea wall.
+The plump captain had navigated it past Spa Beach, which was a sliver of land near the original Million Dollar Pier which was in the process of being architecturally reborn.
+The beach was dimpled with gossiping palm trees.
+It was covered with soft sand.
+And it was the exact spot where during the Roaring-Twenties set an Egyptian themed solarium where they believed, at the time, nude sunbathing and a Lucky Strike cigarette promoted good health.
 The area smelled like a salty sea as the fishermen had docked their boat into a long marina slip that was shaded by a group of sabal palms.
-They were greeted by a curious pelican group, and a great white egret with a dagger like beak.
-They pointed down at the calm emerald green waters as curved gray dorsal fins emerged and disappeared past their boat and in between the harbor’s mooring balls.
+They were greeted by a curious pelican group, and a great white egret with a dagger like beak, they all appeared to have sought after the fisherman’s attention in hopes for a free meal.
+The deck hand in her rubber boots had pointed down at the calm emerald green waters as curved gray dorsal fins emerged and disappeared past their boat and in between the harbor’s mooring balls.
 I looked up into the milky blue sky that was quickly being blocked by gathering dark clouds.
-I noticed just above me within the brown tree limbs and green elliptical shaped leaves a lone dark winged mockingbird seemed interested in me.
-But it remained silent as tourists and locals strolled past me; it appeared to intently stare down at me with its pale yellow eyes.
-And then I smelled the pungent odor for approaching rain, the temperature had cooled, my thick hair was tousled, and then a familiar rumble under my flip-flops encouraged me to seek shelter.
-As I moved away I was reminded how birds, wild animals, sensed the future before humans.
-We humans are a foolish species, we take foolish chances.
-It was still possible that year for one of Mother Nature’s giant storms to menace the peninsula.
-I was pretty sure the nearby salmon painted Vinoy Hotel would have survived.
-It was a Mediterranean revival styled resort that sprawled along the old red bricked 5th Avenue NE; it had been built after the 1921 Tarpon Springs hurricane and had miraculously avoided the wrecking ball in the 1984.
+I noticed just above me within the brown tree limbs and green elliptical shaped leaves a lone dark-winged mockingbird seemed interested in me.
+But it had remained silent as tourists and locals had strolled past me.
+But it had appeared to have stared down at me, with its pale yellow eyes as if it wanted to have shared with me a family secret.
+And then the temperature had cooled, my thick hair was tousled, and then a familiar rumble happened under my flip-flops that encouraged me to seek shelter.
+As I had moved away, I glanced back up at the solitary bird, and I was reminded how birds, wild animals, sensed the future before humans.
+I thought we humans are a foolish species, we take foolish chances that could have gotten us killed unless we had a lucky guardian angel on our side.

 “I’m not,” Alan said.
 He smirked back over at me.
 “I snuck back to plug in Susie’s phone, having an early dinner with Welsh friends.”